What Does an Editor Do?Aug 29, 2021

 At most trade publishers, your Editor will work with you on structural edits and line edits, but they will not be your copy editor or proofreader.

 Your editor will make expert suggestions to polish every page until you’re both happy it’s the best it can be.

 Now we’re at the nitty-gritty.
-And by the way, fact-checking is not just for non-fiction: your copy editor should ensure that real things you’ve referenced are accurate (e.g. if you have said your characters fly from the UK to the US in twenty minutes, they’ll flag that humans haven’t invented commercial flights that fast yet).
+And by the way, fact-checking is for both fiction and non-fiction: your copy editor should ensure that real things you’ve referenced are accurate (e.g. if you have said your characters fly from the UK to the US in twenty minutes, they’ll flag that humans haven’t invented commercial flights that fast yet).

-Proofreading = correcting typos.
+Now we deal with correcting typos.
 Checking the typeset manuscript against the copy-editor’s markings, to ensure that in the final printed text, there aren’t any ugly line breaks or errors.

 Any suggestions will then go back to the editor, who will share them with you, the author, to approve.
 As ever, you have final say.